How to Get to Morzine

 Then once in Morzine, you will arrive in the centre and have to take a taxi or one of the local bus services to parts of Morzine and the neighbouring villages.

-Minimum journey time – 2 hours.
+Minimum journey time by bus – 4 hours.
+Pros and cons of this journey:

 People do prefer to bring their own vehicle to Morzine and vouch that it can give you more flexibility over flying to Geneva.

 Minimum journey time – 10 hours 30 minutes.
+Pros and cons of driving:

 Travelling with Equipment